Roof Anatomy 101

 The drip edges, or eaves flashing, are aluminum strips nailed over the underlayment on the edges of the roof and under the eaves.
 The drip edge stops water build up by sending it into the gutters.

 Shingles are the outer layer of the roofing system.
 They can be made of asphalt, metal, clay, wood or other materials.
-In some localities wood shingle is not permitted, so it is best to check building codes or a roofing contractor before choosing shingle material.
+In some localities, wood shingles are not permitted, so it is best to check building codes or a roofing contractor before choosing shingle material.

 Roof flashing is a piece of sheet metal made from aluminum or steel.
 The flashing is placed over joints in the roof to prevent water leakage.
 Flashing is commonly seen around the area where a chimney meets the roof.
 Faulty roof flashing is one of the leading causes of roof leaks.